 Rate limits

 Every day, the Singular API receives millions of requests.
 To manage the volume of requests, limits are placed on the number of requests that one account can make.
 The Singular API also employs several safeguards against bursts of incoming traffic.
-If you send a lot of requests in quick succession or if the data you send exceeds your account limit, you might receive error responses that show up as status code 429.
+If you send a lot of requests in quick succession or if the data you send exceeds your account limit, you might receive error responses that show up as .
 These limits help to provide a reliable, scalable API.

 The API has several limiters, including: